somnathdas779/nest-rag-microservices/README.md

-## Use MiniKube to test in local for gateway service , do the same for rest of the service
+## Use MiniKube to test in local - Ex gateway service , do the same steps for rest of the Micro services

 ```bash